citp/privacy-policy-historical/k/ka/kav/kavoir.com.md

   * Internal record keeping.
   * We may use the information to improve our products and services.
-  * We may periodically send promotional email about new products, special offers or other information which we think you may find interesting using the email address which you have provided.
+  * After acquiring your explicit permission, we may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.
-  * From time to time, we may also use your information to contact you for market research purposes.
+  * After acquiring your explicit permission, from time to time, we may use your information to contact you for market research purposes.
 We may contact you by email, phone, fax or mail.
   * We may use the information to customise the website according to your interests.

 #### Advertisement serving

   * Google, as a third party vendor, uses cookies to serve ads on this site.
   * Google’s use of the DART cookie enables it to serve ads to users based on their visit to this site and other sites on the Internet.
   * Users may opt out of the use of the DART cookie by visiting the [Google ad and content network privacy policy](http://www.google.com/privacy_ads.html).

+#### Mailing list subscription

+You may opt in our mailing list to receive email messages regarding our products and services.
+Your information will by no means be shared with any third party.
+You are completely free to opt out any time you want and your information (email, name) will be immediately wiped out from our system.
+Read more about how [we respect your choices and email privacy](http://www.aweber.com/permission.htm).

 #### Security